Slavkov u Brna

 Slavkov u Brna (/cs/; Austerlitz) is a town in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 7,300 inhabitants.
+The town is located on the Litava River, on the border of the Litenčice Hills, Dyje–Svratka Valley and Ždánice Forest.

-The town gave its name to the Battle of Austerlitz, which took place several kilometres west of the town.
+Slavkov u Brna became a town in 1416.
+The town gave its name to the Battle of Austerlitz, which took place several kilometres west.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Slavkov Castle.

 Etymology

 The German name Austerlitz (and the former Czech name Novosedlice) is derived from Latin Nova sedes ('new settlement'), which has gradually evolved over history through the names Novosedeliz (1237), Nausedlicz (1322), Neusserlicz (1343), Nausterlitz (1460) and Austerlitz (1611).
 The current Czech name Slavkov is derived from the name Slávek (a colloquial name for Bohuslav), who probably owned a manor house here.
 This name was first documented in 1361.
 In 1918, Slavkov was renamed Slavkov u Brna ('Slavkov near Brno') to distinguish from other places with the same name.

 Geography

 Slavkov u Brna is located about 16 km east of Brno.
 It is situated on the border of three geomorphological regions: the northeastern part of the municipal territory lies in the Litenčice Hills, the northwestern part lies in the Dyje–Svratka Valley and the southern part extends into the Ždánice Forest.
-The highest point is the hill Urban at 361 m above sea level.
+The highest point is Slavkov-kaple-sv-urbana3.jpg|Chapel of Saint Urban at 361 m above sea level.
 The Litava River flows through the town.